discreetlogcontracts/dlcspecs/MultiOracle.md

 First, let us define some subprocedures.

-* `computeCETIntervalBinary` takes as input a digit prefix corresponding to an outcome interval, and the total number of binary digits to be signed by an oracle, and returns an interval `[start, end]` which that digit prefix covers.
+* `computePrefixIntervalBinary` takes as input a digit prefix corresponding to an outcome interval, and the total number of binary digits to be signed by an oracle, and returns an interval `[start, end]` which that digit prefix covers.
 * `numToVec` takes as input an integer representing the left endpoint of a digit prefix's range, the number